Seoul South Korea Travel Guide

 Higher prices for flights and accommodation, larger crowds.

-Late March, The Beginning of june, November
+Late March, Early June, November

 Weather less predictable during transition periods.